Incorporation of a company - Incorporation of a company

 The following documents must be presented:

-- Identification Documents (identity card, passport, driver’s licence or residence permit);
+(i) Identification Documents (identity card, passport, driver’s licence or residence permit);

-- Instrument granting representation powers for setting up the branch (minutes of resolutions or power of attorney, as applicable);
+(ii) Instrument granting representation powers for setting up the branch (minutes of resolutions or power of attorney, as applicable);

-- Document evidencing the legal existence of the entity setting up the branch;
+(iii) Document evidencing the legal existence of the entity setting up the branch;

-- Complete and updated text of the articles of association or bylaws of the entity setting up the branch; and
+(v) Complete and updated text of the articles of association or bylaws of the entity setting up the branch; and

-- Minutes of the corporate resolutions approving the setting up of the branch and appointing the corresponding representative(s), who must be duly identified (full name, address and Portuguese taxpayer number), as well as approving the granting of the respective powers and, when not included in said document, a statement of acceptance of the appointment and a statement asserting that the representative(s) is/are not aware of any circumstances that could inhibit them from holding the office.
+(vi) Corporate resolutions approving the setting up of the branch and appointing the corresponding representative(s), who must be duly identified (full name, address and Portuguese taxpayer number), as well as approving the granting of the respective powers and, when not included in said document, a statement of acceptance of the appointment and a statement asserting that the representative(s) is/are not aware of any circumstances that could inhibit them from holding the office.

 Documents written in foreign languages must be accompanied by their corresponding translation (unless if written in English, French or Spanish and if the registrar masters that language) and the registration services may request the respective legalisation when there are justified doubts as to their authenticity.
 Such legalisation shall consist of a (i) certification of the signature of the public official issuing the document by a Portuguese diplomatic agent or consular officer and authentication of the latter’s signature with their official stamp, or (ii) in the case of documents issued by countries that have signed or adhered to The Hague Convention of 5 October 1961, abolishing the requirement of legalisation for foreign public documents, legalisation shall be made by means of apostille.